benjaminfoo/Architect/readme.md

 These keys can be used to interact with the mod - they're also shown ingame.

 Choose the next construction (from 0 to ~200) \
-Button: MouseWheel up
+Button MouseWheel up

 Choose the previous construction (from 0 to ~200) \
-Button: MouseWheel down
+Button MouseWheel down

 Create a new construction \
 Key V

-Remove an newly created construction \
+Remove a construction \
 Key G

+Lock / unlock construction for deletion \
+Key O

+Lock / unlock construction for deletion \
+Key F9

 <br>